2hussam/Vehicles-and-License-Plate-Detection-using-YOLOv8/README.md

 <img src="runs/detect/predict/img1.jpg" alt="predict" width="340" height="340">      <img src="runs/detect/predict2/img2.jpg" alt="predict2" width="340" height="340">      <img src="runs/detect/predict3/img3.jpg" alt="predict3" width="340" height="340">      <img src="runs/detect/predict4/img4.jpg" alt="predict4" width="340" height="340">

-- Note: You can train and use your custom model instead of my model.
+- **Note**: You can train and use your custom model instead of my model.

 ### Video Demonstration

 <p align="center">
     <img width="60%" src="runs/detect/video_out.gif">
 </p>

+## Output
+- video_out.mp4: The program saves the video with detected vehicles and license plates in the vehicle_data folder.
+- Plate Images: It saves images of the detected license plates in the vehicle_data folder.
+- vehicle_data.csv: A CSV file is generated in the vehicle_data folder containing details such as the type of detected vehicle, license plate number, track ID, detection date, and detection time.

 ## Contributing
 Contributions are welcome!
 Please open an issue to discuss what you would like to contribute.